Lake Onega: Ecology

-Whereas the area of the lake used to be clean, the pollution level is gradually increasing, especially in the northwestern and northern parts which contain the industrial facilities of Petrozavodsk, Kondopoga and Medvezhyegorsk.
+The lake area used to be clean but pollution is gradually increasing, especially in the northwestern and northern parts which contain the industrial facilities of Petrozavodsk, Kondopoga and Medvezhyegorsk.
 About 80% of the population and more than 90% of industry of the basin are concentrated in these areas.
 The pollution from these three cities amount to about 190 e6m3 of sewage and drainage water and 150 tonne of emissions per year.
 Human activity results in about 315 e6m3 of drain water per year, of which 46% are industrial and household water, 25% is stormwater runoff and 16% is melioration-related drainage.
 This drainage contains 810 tonne of phosphorus and 17,000 tonne of nitrogen; 280 and 11,800 tonne respectively of these elements are removed through the River Svir whereas the rest accumulates in the lake.
 Ships and motor boats (about 8,000 units) bring oil pollution at the level of about 830 tonne per navigation year, as well as phenols (500 kg), lead (100 kg) and oxides of sulfur, nitrogen, and carbon.